mslee2129/coursework-1-mslee2129/comp0035_coursework1.md

 ## Selection of project methodology
 ### Methodology (or combination) selected
+CRISP-DM
 ### Selection criteria and justification of selection

 ## Definition of the business need
 ### Problem definition
+Doing business: Different countries offer different environments for a business to thrive, and it is difficult to identify what countries offer the most potential growth of a business.
+If a company chooses poorly when moving to another country, it may result in severe financial losses.
+It is essential for a business to choose to expand to a country that would maximise its revenue.
 ### Target audience

 ### Questions to be answered using the dataset